seohyun27/MemoryPolicySimulator/README.md

 # MemoryPolicySimulator
-This repository contains the source code and report for our Operating Systems term project.
+This repository contains the source code and report for our Operating Systems term project(3-1).
 It implements various Page Replacement Policies and explores **the relationship between program locality and the efficiency of Page Replacement Policies**.
 Based on the analysis of existing policies, the project also proposes a new policy that addresses their limitations.

 ## contents
 #### Report